 The Grand Army of the Republic Military Museum, located in Aurora, Illinois, collects, preserves, interprets and honors the history of the wartime and subsequent peacetime experience of the community and its veterans throughout the history of the United States.

 History of G.A.R.
 Post No. 20 Aurora

-The Grand Army of the Republic Memorial Hall, Post 20 was built as a memorial for Civil War veterans.
-On both a national and local scale the GAR was active in pursuing benefits for veterans.
-The GAR founded soldiers’ homes, worked to provide relief for widows and orphans, and lobbied for pension legislation.
-Membership was limited to honorably discharged veterans of the Union Army, Navy, Marine Corps or the Revenue Cutter Service who had served between 1861and 1865.
+The Grand Army of the Republic (G.A.R.)
+Memorial Hall was built as a memorial for Civil War veterans.
+On both a national and local scale the G.A.R. was active in pursuing benefits for veterans.
+The G.A.R. founded soldiers’ homes, worked to provide relief for widows and orphans, and lobbied for pension legislation.
+Membership was limited to honorably discharged veterans of the Union Army, Navy, Marine Corps or the Revenue Cutter Service who had served between 1861 and 1865.

-Sponsored by the Aurora Public Art Commission and the City of Aurora, IL.
+Sponsored by the City of Aurora, IL.
 All images are copyright Aurora Public Art Commission.
 Fair use of images consists of personal use, and use in an academic setting.
-For permissions for all other uses please contact Rena Church.
+For permissions for all other uses please contact Eric Pry.